microsoft/Oryx/doc/runtimes/nodejs.md

 the `engines` field of package.json, the latest or specified version of yarn will be used instead of npm.

+Note that **installing packages globally is unsupported**, whether requested directly by your app or by some pre/post install script of an included package.

 # Run

 The following process is applied to determine how to start an app.